-The hearing examiner system separates regulatory controls from legislative planning, promotes the community's public and private interests, and expands the principles of fairness, due process, and openness in public hearings.
+The ((hearing examiner system)) examiner acts on behalf of the Council in considering and applying adopted county policies and regulations.
+The examiner separates regulatory controls from legislative planning, protects and promotes the community's public and private interests, and expands the principles of fairness, due process, ((and)) openness, and equity in public hearings.
 These Rules further those purposes by reducing delays through active case management and efficient use of hearing time, minimizing costs to hearing participants, and facilitating adherence to codified time limits.
-These Rules replace the Rules of Procedure (effective March 31, 1995) and the Rules of Mediation (effective September 15, 1995).
+These Rules replace the Rules of Procedure and Mediation (effective June 7, 2017) ((March 31, 1995) and the Rules of Mediation (effective September 15, 1995))).